ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 And what we've done:

-* Created a Dashboard to monitor our ingress proxy
+* Created a dashboard to monitor our ingress proxy
 * Created graphs to monitor status codes over time
 * Created a simple alert to let us know if we ever return non-200 error codes